 Born on January 14, 1896, Nora Block was the eighth of ten children born into a Jewish household in Bochum, Germany.
 Her parents owned a clothing store for men and boys in the center of Bochum.
 The shop was on the ground floor and the family lived on the two floors above.

 In 1922 Nora Block joined the Social Democratic Party (SPD), but three years later, when the conflicts between the IJB and the SPD intensified and the SPD rejected the IJB with its elitist principles and anti-Marxist points of view, Nelson founded a new party, the Internationaler Sozialistischer Kampfbund (ISK).
-Since membership was always limited and its ideas theoretical and elitist, the ISK developed a sectarian character.
-Nelson’s death coincided with Nora Block’s first Bar examination in Celle and she did not become active in the new party.
+ISK had split from the Social Democratic Party and was an anti-Marxist, anti-capitalist group that actively participated in the anti-Nazi resistance.
+Nelson’s death coincided with Nora Block’s first Bar examination in Celle, and she did not become active in the new party.
 After passing the examination, she started her legal training at court and with lawyers in Bochum, completing it in Kassel.

 Meanwhile her four–month-old son Roger was sent to a home for children of emigrants in the south of Paris.
-In summer 1936, due to the political developments, Nora Block sent him to Minna Specht’s School in Exile in Denmark, where he remained until the school had to flee to England.
-When the school closed in 1940 because the teachers were interned, Roger ended up with a couple who symphatized with the ISK.
+In summer 1936, due to the political developments, Block sent him to Minna Specht’s School in Exile in Denmark, where he remained until the school had to flee to England.
+When the school closed in 1940 because the teachers were interned, Roger ended up with a couple who sympathized with the ISK in England.

 When the famous German woman lawyer Elisabeth Selbert, who fought for including equal rights for men and women in the current form of Article 3 of the constitution, ceased her activity for the social democrats in Kassel, Nora Platiel succeeded her.
 In 1950 she spoke at labor union meetings and took part in demonstrations, as well as giving a speech on International Women’s Day.
 She was active in discussions and debates on family and industrial law, always from the perspective of equal rights for women.
 Affected as a politican, as a woman lawyer and as a citizen, she pointed out that the denazification of West Germany’s justice and political apparatus was inadequate.